francisbesset/font-awesome-sass-loader/README.md

 Based on [font-awesome-webpack](https://github.com/gowravshekar/font-awesome-webpack) by [Gowrav Shekar](https://github.com/gowravshekar) ([@gowravshekar](https://www.npmjs.com/~gowravshekar)) and [bootstrap-sass-loader](https://github.com/shakacode/bootstrap-sass-loader/) by [Shaka Code](https://github.com/shakacode) ([@justin808](https://www.npmjs.com/~justin808)).

-Version 1!
+Version 2!
 ----------

-The version 1 of font-awesome-sass-loader is only compatible with webpack v1.
+The version 2 of font-awesome-sass-loader is only compatible with webpack v2.
-If you want to use another version of webpack, please check the [master branch](https://github.com/francisbesset/font-awesome-sass-loader).
+If you use the version 1 of webpack, please check the [v1 branch](https://github.com/francisbesset/font-awesome-sass-loader/tree/v1).

 Usage
 -----